What is an EMC Risk Assessment?

 - Make provisions such that products are more traceable

-- Ensure that bodies which carry out conformity assessments should have certain attributes (e.g. independence and capability) and certain operational obligations
+- Ensure that bodies that carry out conformity assessments should have certain attributes (e.g. independence and capability) and certain operational obligations

 - Ensure that each Member State shall have robust, but proportionate, market surveillance and enforcement mechanisms in place based on a set of common requirements at the EU level.

-As part of the changes that implement the above objectives, ‘risk’ was introduced into all the NLF affected directives, including the EMC Directive.
+As part of the changes that implement the above objectives, ‘risk’ was introduced into all the NLF-affected directives, including the EMC Directive harmonized standards.

-The EMC Directive requires that manufacturers ‘…shall include an adequate analysis and assessment of the risk(s)…’ but since the EMC directive is all about functionality and does not have any assessment of safety (including electromagnetic safety, which are covered by other CE Marking directives such as Low Voltage, Machinery Safety, Medical devices directive etc.), what type of risks are being assessed?
+The EMC Directive requires that manufacturers ‘…shall include an adequate analysis and assessment of the risk(s)…’ but since the EMC directive is all about functionality and does not have any assessment of safety (including electromagnetic safety, which is covered by other CE Marking directives such as Low Voltage Directive (LVD), Machinery Safety, Medical Devices Directive (MDD), etc.), what type of risks are being assessed?

 If, as a result of this process, the residual risk is high, additional action is required to reduce the risk to a more acceptable level.
-This latter stage and taking into account information from other sources (articles in industry publications for example) and feedback from customers, focus groups etc. forms the risk management as illustrated in diagram 1.
+This latter stage and considering information from other sources (articles in industry publications for example) and feedback from customers, focus groups, etc. forms the risk management as illustrated in diagram 1.

 Diagram 1 - Risk Assessment v Risk Management

-By way of an illustrative example, a battery powered test equipment used for the logging of temperatures in a heating furnace in an industrial process may be assessed against the product specific standard, EN/IEC 61326-1 - Electrical equipment for measurement, control and laboratory use — EMC requirements — Part 1: General requirements.
+By way of an illustrative example, battery-powered test equipment used for the logging of temperatures in a heating furnace in an industrial process may be assessed against the product-specific standard, EN/IEC 61326-1 - Electrical equipment for measurement, control, and laboratory use — EMC requirements — Part 1: General requirements.

 This standard contains tests to assess the functionality of the product in the presence of radiated RF fields from intentional transmitters and ISM devices in the frequency range above 80MHz (EN/IEC 61000-4-3).
 It also defines test requirements for the assessment of RF transmitters and ISM devices below 80MHz (down to 150kHz) and uses the standard EN/IEC 61000-4-6 for this.